hsnckkgl/CaptureTheFlag_WriteUps/TryHackMe_Gotta_Catch'em_All!.md

 PS: This is my first write-up.
 If you think something is wrong, send a mail to hsnckkgl@gmail.com

-Best wishes all the CTF Players,
+Best wishes to all the CTF Players,

 hsnckkgl